fejlek/Nine-Circles-Statistics/1 First Circle - Linear Regression/First_circle_linear_regression_3.md

     ## Number of Observations: 2848
     ## Number of Groups: 178

-<br/> We see that, indeed, the estimated standard deviation of
-idiosyncratic errors is lower for developed countries.
+We see that the estimated standard deviation of idiosyncratic errors is indeed lower in developed countries.
 Thus, we can use this model instead to construct the prediction interval for France.
 We will use a wild bootstrap to generate new datasets and a residual bootstrap to simulate new observations for France. <br/>

 ``` r
 economy_sd <- extract_varcomp(model_economy)$var_params